ScalaTest: Less code, more clarity

 All tests passed.

 ScalaTest does not try to impose a testing philosophy on you, but rather is designed from the philosophy that the tool should get out of your way and let you work the way you find most productive.
-If FlatSpec doesn't meet your needs, that's not a problem.
-ScalaTest has other traits to choose from (or you can design your own).
+If FlatSpec doesn't meet your team's needs, that's not a problem.
+ScalaTest has several other styles to choose from.

 Why not give it a try?
-Just Download ScalaTest, then visit the Quick Start page.
+Visit the Quick Start page.

 ScalaTest is free, open-source software released under the Apache 2.0 license.